The Precious Legacy: Description

 It was the first major exhibit of Judaica to be displayed in North American museums.
 Altshuler stated that this was rooted in theology, specifically the Second Commandment's directive against making graven images and whether items of communion could leave the synagogue.
 For similar reasons there is little pure art, aside from a few portraits, with most of the objects being functional items made for a specific purpose.
 The objects have a familiarity in the universal experiences of birth, work, family life, and death.

 Salem Alaton, writing for The Globe and Mail, described it as a collection of beautiful functional items with a relationship to a living culture, with mixed opinions on whether the show was fine art, folk art, or an anthropological display.
 He noted the "richness and humanity" of the culture, and its "almost incomprehensible endurance" in a study of how they lived, rather than how they died.

 Nancy Baele of The Ottawa Citizen wrote that the objects give a sense of stability and continuity, despite the many upheavals in the community's thousand-year history.
 She felt that the final exhibition area, "The Legacy of Tragedy and Transcendence" which addresses the Holocaust, showed a sense of unprecedented horror.
 However, she felt that the religious items and children's drawings secretly made at Thereseindstadt to be the most moving, testifying to a continuity of culture under unimaginable circumstances.

 Exhibition sites and attendance

 United Kingdom

-The exhibition opened as Jewish Art Treasures from Prague at the Whitworth Art Gallery, University of Manchester, in Manchester, U.K., and was shown from October 7 to December 16, 1980.
+The exhibition opened as Jewish Art Treasures from Prague at the Whitworth Art Gallery, University of Manchester, in Manchester, England, and was shown from October 7 to December 16, 1980.
 It was the first show of Prague's Judaica collection in the West, and included 300 objects.
 While the Jewish Museum of Prague retained a collection of 1,564 Torah scrolls, none of them were sent to this exhibition.
 Attendance of the exhibit was 38,000.